-If you’re ready to take the next step in your career, certification can give you the credentials top employers look for when hiring certified project management professionals.
+If you’re ready to take the next step in your career, certification can give you the credentials top employers look for when hiring project management professionals.

 Simplilearn provides both CAPM Certification Training and PMP Certification Training Course to help learners stay abreast of changes in the industry, better understand new and emerging trends, and gain business development and strategic acumen.

 Simplilearn’s CAPM Certification Training provides 11 hours of high-quality learning and two simulation exams.
 It gives beginners an overview of core project management philosophies and a deeper understanding of the five process groups and ten knowledge areas prescribed by the PMI.
 PMP Certification Training goes one step further with an advanced 36-hour instructor-led training, as well as seven simulation tests and a series of industry-based case studies and scenarios.

 1. What qualifications do you need to be a project manager?